Záchlumí (Ústí nad Orlicí District): Etymology

 The name Záchlumí translates as 'the area behind Chlum'.
-It refers to the location near the hill Chlum.
+It refers to the location of the village near the hill Chlum.

 Geography

 Záchlumí is located about 13 km north of Ústí nad Orlicí and 43 km east of Pardubice.
 It lies in the Orlické Foothills.
 The highest point is the hill Chlum at 603 m above sea level.
 The Divoká Orlice River flows through the municipality.

 History

 The history of the village is connected with Litice Castle, which was founded in the 13th century.
 The first written mention of Záchlumí is from 1365, when Jan of Lichtemburk sold the Litice estate to Jindřich of Lipá.
 From the abolishment of serfdom in the mid-19th century until 1975, Záchlumí, Bohousová and Litice nad Orlicí were three separate municipalities.
 On 1 January 1976, they were merged and have since formed the current municipality.

 Transport

 The I/11 road (the section from Hradec Králové to Šumperk) passes through the northern part of the municipality.

 The municipality is located on the railway line Hradec Králové–Letohrad.
 There are two train stations: Bohousová and Litice nad Orlicí.